calaldees/teachingWorkshops/teacherEducation/misconceptions.md

     * Fundamental beliefs
         * such as “the world is only a few thousand years old” or “some kinds of people are just naturally better at programming than others”.
         * These errors are often deeply connected to the learner’s social identity, so they resist evidence and rationalize contradictions.
+        * Using Google and as "Answer engine" not a "Search engine"
+            * They are not the answers
 * > [Brow2017] also compared the mistakes novices actually make with what their teachers thought they made.
 They found that, “…educators formed only a weak consensus about which mistakes are most frequent, that their rankings bore only a moderate correspondence to the students in the…data, and that educators’ experience had no effect on this level of agreement.”
     * For example, mistaking = (assignment) and == (equality) wasn’t nearly as common as most teachers believed.